 What would a Whedon Wonder Woman movie look like?
-In interviews since, Whedon’s description of the movie had a humanitarian tone with Diana recoiling after seeing human atrocities around the globe and ultimately lunging into to stop the face of many of those evils – a mega-corporation bent on world domination.
-Picturing Cobie Smulders as Wonder Woman doing that sounds immensely engaging – even if the upcoming Wonder Woman film that was actually filmed has a very different synopsis.
+In interviews since, Whedon’s description of the movie had a humanitarian tone with Diana recoiling after seeing human atrocities around the globe and ultimately lunging in to stop the face of many of those evils – a mega-corporation bent on world domination.
+Whedon has since had another near miss with a superhero movie, signing on to write and direct a Batgirl film before departing the in-development project.

 Like many Warner Bros. superhero movie projects (as you’ve learned in this countdown), the studio has shown itself to waffle on a direction for comic book movies, often getting cold feet when it comes time to film.
 A prolonged and unfruitful casting attempt that lasted over a year, combined with disagreements over the shooting location, hampered the movie from getting on track.
 The final nail in the coffin of the film came when Bryan Singer, fresh off of directing the first two X-Men films, pitched them his own Superman movie which eventually became Superman Returns.